fossillogic/fish/README.md

 # **Jellyfish AI**

-Jellyfish AI is a cold, deterministic, and manipulation-resistant AI framework designed for model creation, reasoning, and data management without ideology, emotion, or social influence.
-Its CLI tool, fish, allows users to build, manage, and run AI modules and datasets while maintaining strict auditability, persistence, and operational integrity.
+Jellyfish AI (fish) is a command-line tool designed for managing, developing, and running AI models in a controlled, deterministic environment.
+It provides a cold-core, manipulation-resistant engine that avoids ideology, emotional influence, and social or religious entanglements—ensuring AI development remains purely functional, auditable, and deterministic.

 ## **Prerequisites**